The evolution of velocity dispersion in the Sco-Cen OB association

 We calculate the velocity dispersion from the stellar members of the clusters in 3D, using the Galactic Cartesian velocities (\textit{UVW}, see Appendix~\ref{apx:parameters}), after applying the quality criteria from Appendix~\ref{apx:quality}: \begin{small}

-\end{small} The one-dimensional velocity dispersions ($\sigma_{U,V,W}$) were calculated via the standard deviation in the three velocity spaces.

-We use the time information (cluster ages) to investigate the evolution of velocity dispersion in 3D.
-This is possible for the first time, since we have a coherent sample of clusters, which formed in a single OB association with a wide range of ages and with 3D information.
+\end{small} The one-dimensional velocity dispersions ($\sigma_{U}$, $\sigma_{V}$, $\sigma_{W}$) were calculated via the standard deviation in the three velocity spaces.
+We use the cluster ages as time information to investigate the evolution of velocity dispersion in 3D.
+This is possible for the first time, as we have a coherent sample of clusters that formed in a single OB association with a wide range of ages and with 3D information.

-We calculate \sigdrei cumulatively by progressively incorporating member stars of the next younger stellar population at each time step for its calculation.
-In other words, we start the calculation of the cumulative \sigdrei with only the stellar members of the oldest cluster (\elup), then add the stars of the next youngest cluster at each step, and finally, we end with all member stars from all studied clusters.
-We calculate the cumulative \sigdrei by iteratively picking equal subsamples from each cluster at each timestep, to account for the different cluster sizes, as detailed in Appendix~\ref{apx:methods:calc-veldisp}.
+We calculate \sigdrei cumulatively by progressively incorporating member stars of the next younger cluster at each time step for its calculation.
+In other words, we start the calculation of the cumulative \sigdrei with only the stellar members of the oldest cluster (\elup), then add the stars of the next youngest cluster at the next step, and finally, we end with all member stars from all studied 32 clusters.
+We calculate the cumulative \sigdrei by iteratively picking equal subsamples from each cluster at each step, to account for the different cluster sizes (number of stellar members), as detailed in Appendix~\ref{apx:methods:calc-veldisp}.